︎

 in collaboration with Le Lab Architecture

-Renovation and extension of a 290m2 countryside house west of Paris
+Renovation and extension of a 290m2 countryside house, including its annex and exterior spaces located west of Paris

 ROCHECHOUARD